MiteshShah/miteshshah.github.io/_posts/linux/commandsoftheday/2015-07-08-how-to-create-directory-and-change-permission-with-single-command.markdown

 ---
 layout: post
-title: "How to Create Directory & Change Permission With Single Command"
+title: "How to Create Directory and Change Permission With Single Command"
 author:
 modified:
 comments: true